 Your 4-year-old gravitates to gymnastics, your 8-year-old is smitten with soccer and your 11-year-old is fascinated by football.
 Encourage them to play!
 But do so with caution.
 Not every sport is appropriate for every age, so it’s important to select one that is safe and suited to your child.

 In fact, 50 percent of boys and 25 percent of girls between ages 8 and 16 play organized sports, yet 70 percent of them drop out by age 13.
 Why?
 Because they become discouraged with a game that is inappropriate and frustrating.
-“Sports need to be fun and well-supervised,” says Barbara Long, MD, a pediatrician at Children’s Hospital of Pittsburgh of UPMC who has a specialization in sports medicine.“Don’t expect 6- or 8-year-olds to play organized games.
+“Sports need to be fun and well-supervised,” says Barbara Long, MD, a pediatrician at UPMC Children's Hospital of Pittsburgh who has a specialization in sports medicine.“Don’t expect 6- or 8-year-olds to play organized games.
 Ever see 8-year-olds play soccer?
 It’s ‘herd football.’
 The kids just follow the ball around.
 They aren’t yet at a level to strategize team plays.”

 Be aware of coordination requirements.“If your young child is discouraged because she can’t set up or return a volleyball, look for another activity or noncompetitive team,” Dr. Long says.
 Consider these sports and the coordination and skills needed: